Taritsyn/DartSassHost/src/DartSassHost/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support for the Dart Sass version 1.69.7.
+   1. Added support for the Dart Sass version 1.69.7;
+   2. JavaScriptEngineSwitcher.Msie module is no longer supported as an JS engine.

    ============
    PROJECT SITE